19hours/sg-statutes/Acts/Singapore Totalisator Board Act.md

 5\.—(1) The Board shall, subject to the provisions of this Act, have power to do all such things as are in its opinion necessary for or conducive to the proper discharge of its functions under this Act and, in particular, the Board shall have power —

-(a) to provide assistance and advice relating to racing, betting and gaming in Singapore or elsewhere; and
+(a) to provide assistance and advice relating to racing, betting and gaming in Singapore or elsewhere;

 [13/2004 wef 01/05/2004]

 [12/2008 wef 27/12/2010]

-(b) to subscribe for or acquire any securities, stocks or shares of any company or to form or participate in the formation of any company, partnership or joint venture for the purpose of carrying out any function of the Board or for such other purposes as the Minister may approve.
+(b) to subscribe for or acquire any securities, stocks or shares of any company or to form or participate in the formation of any company, partnership or joint venture for the purpose of carrying out any function of the Board or for such other purposes as the Minister may approve; and

 [13/2004 wef 01/05/2004]

+[12/2008 wef 27/12/2010]

+(c) to suspend or revoke any totalisator, lottery, betting or gaming activity established by any totalisator agency or any agent appointed by the Board.

 [12/2008 wef 27/12/2010]